phrawzty/katacoda/datadog-integrations-intro/set-up-virtualenv.md

 Some questions:
 - What does that `.` do in the venv activation command? (hint: `help .`{{execute}})
-- How would we deactivate the venv, should we do desire?
+- How would we deactivate the venv, should we so desire?
+(Don't forget to turn it back on though. 🙂)